 Values of f-NO2 are provided in the EMEP/EEA Emissions Inventory Guidebook (2009) for different vehicle types and Euro standards1.
 These factors are included in COPERT 4, a software tool developed by the European Environment Agency and used widely to calculate emissions from road transport in Europe.
-The latest version of COPERT 4 (v9) includes new values for Euro 5 and 6 diesel cars and LGVs2.

 Values of $f-NO_2$ for each main vehicle type and Euro standard are provided in the spreadsheet "By Euro" tab.
-These figures refer to the mixing ratio of NO2 in emitted NO_x, i.e. the molar/volume fraction of NO2 in the emitted NO_x.
+These figures refer to the mixing ratio of NO_2 in emitted NO_x , i.e. the molar/volume fraction of NO_2 in the emitted NO_x .
+The values are taken from COPERT 4 v10 and are unchanged from those taken from v9 and used in the NAEI Base 2013 version of these factors (April 2013).2